Meet the Team

 Assistant Professor of Physical Therapy

-a man with dark curly hair and glasses wearing a white lab coat .and tie standing in a hospital lobby.
+a man with short dark hair wearing a white lab coat an

 a man with a beard and glasses wearing a pink button-down shirt